Rev. Jackson to defense attorney in Ahmaud Arbery case, “I’ll be in court next week” - The Chicago Crusader

 “Parents have the right to determine who want to befriend them,” said Rev. Jackson.
 “A public trial involves public observation.”

-Referring to the defense’s use of peremptory challenges which has led to an all-white jury, Rev. Jackson said, “They use their strength to eliminate jurors based upon race as far as sending them to the disqualified rank.
+Referring to the defense’s use of peremptory challenges which has led to a mostly white jury with only one black, Rev. Jackson said, “They use their strength to eliminate jurors based upon race as far as sending them to the disqualified rank.
 I will not dignify his position.
 I’ll be in court next week.”

-Rainbow PUSH Coalition is a multi-racial, multi-issue, progressive, international organization that was formed in December 1996 by the Reverend Jesse L. Jackson, Sr. through merging of two organizations he founded Operation PUSH People United to Serve Humanity (estab.
-1971) and the Rainbow Coalition (estab.
-1984).
-With headquarters in Chicago and offices in Washington, D.C., Atlanta, Detroit, Houston, Los Angeles, New York and Oakland, the organization works to make the American Dream a reality for all citizens while advocating for peace and justice around the world.
-RPC is dedicated to improving the lives of all people by serving as a voice for the voiceless.
-Its mission is to protect, defend and gain civil rights by leveling the economic and educational playing fields while promoting peace and justice around the world.